Hugh O'Donnell (labor leader)

-Hugh "Hughey" O'Donnell (c.
-1869-19??) was an American steel mill worker and labor leader.
+Hugh O'Donnell (c.
+1869–19??) was an American steel mill worker and labor leader.
 He is best remembered as the chairman of the Homestead Strike Advisory Committee during the Homestead Steel Strike of July 1892.

 Biography

 Early years

 Hugh O'Donnell came to work at the Carnegie Steel Company works at Homestead, Pennsylvania in 1886, at the age of 17.
 After 6 months in the sheet metal mill he moved to the Homestead works' mill which produced 119-inch steel plate, in which he worked as a heater.

 O'Donnell joined the Amalgamated Association of Iron and Steel Workers and was a member of that organization's Lodge No. 125.

 At the time of the Homestead labor dispute, O'Donnell was employed as a mill worker, and not as a professional trade union functionary.

 Leadership of the Homestead strike

 O'Donnell was named chairman of the Advisory Committee, the workers' organization in charge of coordination of the strike.
 In this capacity he had cautioned against violence and trespassing upon company property in an attempt to keep the company from availing itself of judicial injunction or the seizing of the moral high ground.

 The Advisory Committee established its headquarters on the third floor of the Bost Building, located at the corner of Eighth Avenue and Heisel Street in Homestead.